WARC bands: IARU Region 1

-Throughout most of the world, the 30 meter band generally cannot be used for "phone" (voice) communications.
+Throughout most of the world, the 30-meter band generally cannot be used for "phone" (voice) communications.
 SSB may be used during emergencies involving the immediate safety of life and property and only by stations actually involved in the handling of emergency traffic.

 However, a part of Region 1 is permitted to use phone at certain times.
-The band segment 10.120 to 10.140 may only be used for SSB transmissions in the area of Africa south of the equator during local daylight hours.
+The band segment 10.12 to 10.14 may only be used for SSB transmissions in the area of Africa south of the equator during local daylight hours.

 IARU Region 2

 Canada

 Canada is part of Region 2 and as such is subject to the IARU band plan.
 Radio Amateurs of Canada offers the bandplan below as a recommendation for use by radio amateurs in that country.

 United States

-The USA (Region 2) limits amateur radio users to 200 watts peak envelope power on this band.
+The USA limits amateur radio users to 200 watts peak envelope power on this band.